 What is Call Accounting?

-Call Accounting provides call details on inbound, outbound and internal calls.
-Our complimentary Call Accounting reports include graphs on call activity and concurrent call usage.
+Call Accounting provides call details on inbound, outbound, and internal calls.
+Our complimentary Call Accounting reporting examples include graphs on call activity, and concurrent call usage.

 What is Disaster Recovery?